sehwchoi/Data-Science-Project/MovieLens - Movie Recommendation/README.md

   * based on the average of the selected movie

 * Collaborative Filtering
-  * KNN Basic, KNN with Z score
+  * KNN Basic, KNN with Z score normalization
     * mean squared differences, cosine similarity, pearson correlation for the similarity measurements.
 Pearson correlation based model worked best.
     * 4, 6, 8, 10, 12 are tested as the number of neighbors
     * item based or user based.